Piwy-dev/How-I-become-human-again/README.md

 To make this game, I used these differents assets:
 ### Standart Asset from Unity:
 The robot is a character available for free in the Unity asset store and more precisely in "Standart asset", created by Unity.
 I also used the basic platforms available in this asset.
 I made the other type of plaforms(faling plaforms, moving platforms, ...) myself.
-### Wallpapers:
+### Backgrounds:
-The wallpapers have been downloaded from these different sites:
+The backgrouds have been downloaded from these different sites:

 https://wall.alphacoders.com/